anynines/a9s-kubernetes-training/website/docs/postgresql/30-stateful-sets-revisited/10-stateful-sets-revisited.md

 title: StatefulSets Revisited
 ---

-Equipped with a understanding of how PostgreSQL streaming replication works and how it is set up, the next step is to think about its automation.
+Equipped with an understanding of how PostgreSQL streaming replication works and how it is set up, the next step is to think about its automation.
 As a preliminary step - to sharpen the knives so to say - a closer look at the behavior of StatefulSets will help to find solutions to upcoming automation challenges quicker.

 Note: This chapter connects to the [StatefulSet chapters](/kubernetes/80-stateful-sets/stateful-sets) of the Kubernetes tutorial. **So in case you have deleted these resources go back and re-create the final PostgreSQL StatefulSet presented there in the `pg` namespace.**

 ## A StatefulSet with Mulitple Replicas

-A highgly available PostgreSQL cluster should have `2n+1 | n>= 1` Pods.
+A highly available PostgreSQL cluster should have `2n+1 | n>= 1` Pods.
 These Pods have to discover another as they need to establish network connections as part of the replication and cluster management communication.

 ### The Default is Replicas: 3